sguox002/leetcode/leetcode_solution.md

 Intuition:

-clearly this is a dp problem.
+clearly this is a dp pr- oblem.
 Every step we have two option: cut horizontally or vertically every time we need to know: cut horizontally, the top piece and remaining piece shall both have apples cut vertically, the left piece and remaining piece shall both have apples